CNERG / Members of CNERG Community

 Madison, WI 53706

-icon for twitter icon for github icon for bitbucket icon for stackoverflow icon for scholar icon for facebook icon for linkedin
+icon for twitter icon for github icon for bitbucket icon for stackoverflow icon for scholar icon for facebook icon for linkedin icon for orcid

-Paul Wilson is the Grainger Professor of Nuclear Engineering and current department chair of the University of Wisconsin-Madison‘s Department of Engineering Physics.
+Paul Wilson is the Grainger Professor of Nuclear Engineering and current department chair of the University of Wisconsin-Madison‘s Department of Nuclear Engineering & Engineering Physics.
 His research interests focus on developing improved tools for computational modeling of complex nuclear energy systems, with applications in radiation shielding, nuclear waste management, nuclear non-proliferation and energy policy.
 Paul joined the University of Wisconsin-Madison as an assistant professor in August 2001 as part of the Energy Systems and Policy Hiring Initiative.

 In addition to the research pursued by his Computational Nuclear Engineering Research Group (CNERG), Paul has served in a number of advisory and consultant roles.
 From 2001-2003, he was a member of the U.S. Department of Energy’s Generation IV Technology Roadmap Committee.
 In 2010, he was engaged as a consultant to the CEA Saclay, ERC Petten, the Karlsruhe Institute of Technology, and the Blue Ribbon Commission on America’s Nuclear Energy Future.

-Born in Edinburgh, Scotland, and raised in Fort Saskatchewan, Alberta, Canada, Paul specialized in the Nuclear Power option of the Engineering Science program at the University of Toronto.
+Born in Edinburgh, Scotland, and raised in Fort Saskatchewan, Alberta, Canada, Paul specialized in the Nuclear Power option of the Engineering Science program at the University of Toronto in 1992.
 After receiving his Bachelor of Applied Science in Engineering Science, he began his graduate schooling in nuclear engineering at the University of Wisconsin-Madison.
 After three years, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering (of the Karlsruhe Institute of Technology), earning his Dr.-Ing. degree in Mechanical Engineering in 1998.
 Returning to Madison, Paul completed his Ph.D. in Nuclear Engineering in 1999.

 icon for email icon for twitter icon for github icon for zotero

-© 2020-2021 Computational Nuclear Engineering Research Group
+© 2020-2024 Computational Nuclear Engineering Research Group

 Reliable Software Tools for the Analysis of Complex Nuclear Energy Systems